Enabling Robust Exoplanet Atmospheric Retrievals with Gaussian Processes: Validation on Synthetic NIRISS/SOSS Spectra

-We assess the performance of these different models with a model comparison based on the Bayes factor and its conversion to a `detection significance' \citep[e.g., model preference, ][]{benneke_how_2013,welbanks_aurora_2021}.
-We find that the global-only and local-only GP frameworks are preferred over the traditional framework by $8.4\sigma$ and $7.8\sigma$, respectively.
-Likewise, the combined local and global GP is preferred over the traditional framework by $8.2\sigma$.
-All cases strongly indicate the need for a GP, with a moderate preference for a global kernel but no preference regarding a local kernel.
+We assess the performance of these different models with a model comparison based on the Bayes factor and its conversion to a `detection significance' \citep[e.g., model preference, ][]{trotta_bayes_2008,benneke_how_2013,welbanks_aurora_2021}.
+We find that the global-only and local-only GP frameworks are preferred over the traditional framework by $8.4\sigma$ (log-Bayes factor $=33.65$) and $7.8\sigma$ ($\ln B= 28.41$) respectively.
+Likewise, the combined local and global GP is preferred over the traditional framework by $8.2\sigma$ ($\ln B= 31.96$).
+All cases correspond to a strong indication of the need for a GP \citep{trotta_bayes_2008} but no statistically significant preference regarding the use of a local kernel when a global kernel is also used ($2.4\sigma$, $\ln B = 1.69$).
 We attribute this to the small amplitude of the injected feature, allowing a global GP to account for it without the need for a local kernel (Figure \ref{fig:toy_results}).
-We consider a case with an higher-amplitude injected feature (Appendix \ref{app:feature}), and find that in the case of the larger feature, the combined global and local GP is preferred over a global GP by $7.1\sigma$; this implies that for larger features, global kernels will not be enough to marginalize over localized effects, and that the need for a local kernel is partially correlated with the amplitude of the data-model mismatch.
+We consider a case with an higher-amplitude injected feature (Appendix \ref{app:feature}), and find that in the case of the larger feature, the combined global and local GP is preferred over a global GP by $7.1\sigma$ ($\ln B=23.29$); this implies that for larger features, global kernels will not be enough to marginalize over localized effects, and that the need for a local kernel is partially correlated with the amplitude of the data-model mismatch.